Craft Buds

 100_6490

 Here’s the front of the improv pieced side.
-This is my favorite overall look, and yours can be totally personalized and unique if you follow my basic steps of improv piecing detailed above.
+This is my favorite overall look, and yours can be personalized and unique if you follow my basic steps of improvisation piecing detailed above.

 100_6492